digitalmaxwell/ctedu-docs/docs/intro.md

 ![Content Model Example](/img/content-model-example.png)

 ### Entries
-Each entry can be searched in Contentful and embedded in multiple places helping to avoid duplicate variations of certain sections/components etc. This has proven to be very useful.
+Each entry can be embedded in multiple places helping to avoid duplicate variations of certain sections/components.
+This creates consistency across the site and has proven very useful.

 Entries can also be embedded within each other using [references](https://www.contentful.com/help/references/) to create robust layouts, templates etc. Checkout the Layout Builder to learn how entries are translated into components.